About Camp Liberté

 Camp Liberté offers children with skin conditions the opportunity to experience the magic of summer camp.
 We believe at Camp Liberté that children need the opportunity to grow through fun and enriching experiences to develop new skills and build self-esteem all while enjoying the wonders of nature.

 The six-day camp is open to children across Canada who have moderate to severe skin conditions with a referral from a dermatologist.
-The camp is offered in two locations: Camp East hosted by Camp Papillon in Quebec and Camp West facilitated by Camp Horizon in Alberta.
+The camp is offered in three locations: Camp East hosted by Camp Papillon in Quebec, Camp Marcoux hosted by Camp Maple Leaf in Ontario and Camp West facilitated by Camp Horizon in Alberta.

 There are no fees for camp.
 All costs are covered through donations by the Canadian Dermatology Association and its members, the dermatology industry, and other passionate supporters.
 All campers are under the expert care of dermatologists and nurses 24 hours a day.